pitzcarraldo/reduxible/README.md

 An array that contains redux middlewares.

+* `contextMiddleware`: The contextMiddleware will be injected before other middlewares.
+It will add a `context` field to every actions.
+The `context` field has below information.
+You can add more properties to context in your own middleware.
+    * server or client: A flag presenting the current environment.
+    * req/res/next (only server): Express middleware objects.

 ##### `reducers: object`

 An object that contains redux reducers to be used after combining.